Elreta Alexander-Ralston: Early life

 Elreta Narcissus Melton was born on March 21, 1919, in the small town of Smithfield, North Carolina.
-Her parents, Joseph C. Melton and Alain A. Reynolds Melton, were both teachers, and Joseph became a Baptist minister.
+Her parents, Joseph C. Melton and Alain A. Reynolds Melton, were both teachers, and Joseph later became a Baptist minister.
 Elreta had two older siblings.
-The family moved to Scotland Neck, North Carolina soon after Elreta was born, and in 1925 continued to Danville, Virginia, where Alain taught and Joseph was pastor at Loyal Baptist Church.
+The family moved to Scotland Neck, North Carolina soon after Elreta was born, and in 1925, they moved to Danville, Virginia, where Alain taught and Joseph was pastor at the Loyal Baptist Church.

-Joseph and Alain met when she was very young: he was her high school teacher, and they started dating before she was transferred from his class, marrying after she finished her second year of college.
-Elreta later said that Alain married him to be able to leave home, and did not want to marry a preacher.
-Alain's parents had an interracial relationship but her father, a white shopkeeper, kept his store segregated and their family had colorist prejudices, Elreta recalled later.
-Joseph was an acceptable match to them due to his education from Shaw University, job as a minister, and light-colored skin.
+Alexander-Ralston's father, Joseph was her mother Alain's high school teacher, and they started dating before she was transferred from his class, marrying after she finished her second year of college.
+Alexander-Ralston stated that her mother had married her father to be able to leave home, and did not want to marry a preacher.
+Alexander-Ralston's maternal grandparents had an interracial relationship but her grandfather, a white shopkeeper, kept his store segregated and their family had colorist prejudices.
+However, her father Joseph was an acceptable match to them due to his education from Shaw University, job as a minister, and light-colored skin.

-Alexander-Ralston's parents believed strongly in education, and Elreta remembered her father declaring that "nobody was going to sleep under his roof without a college education."
-Elreta's schooling started early when her mother put her in the first grade as a four-year-old, at the school Alain taught at.
-Joseph tutored his children after school in reading, math, Greek and Latin, and Alain taught dancing and singing, pushing back against the formalities often demanded in the Baptist tradition at that time.
+Alexander-Ralston's parents believed strongly in education, and she remembered her father declaring that "nobody was going to sleep under his roof without a college education."
+Her schooling started early when her mother put her in the first grade as a four-year-old, at the school her mother taught.
+Her father tutored his children after school in reading, math, Greek and Latin, and her mother taught dancing and singing, pushing back against the formalities often demanded in the Baptist tradition at that time.
 Alexander-Ralston's parents, like many other middle-class black families at the time, refused to engage with the racial injustice of exposing their children to segregated spaces.
 The children were prohibited from using segregated buses or buildings, with the exception being school, where segregated public schools were the only option.

 After spending about twelve years in Danville, Virginia, the family returned to North Carolina, this time to the bustling metropolis of Greensboro.
-Alain stayed in Danville for a year, not wanting to leave her life behind and having a strained relationship with her husband: that year she saw the children on weekends.
-Elreta idolized her father and wanted to become a minister like him, but she also later praised her mother for her professional and personal drive, labeling her a progressive woman.
+Her mother stayed in Danville for a year, not wanting to leave her life behind and having a strained relationship with her husband, and seeing her children only on weekends for that year.
+Alexander-Ralston idolized her father and wanted to become a minister like him, but she also later praised her mother for her professional and personal drive, labeling her a progressive woman.

 Alexander-Ralston graduated from James B. Dudley High School in 1934.
 In 1937, at the age of eighteen, Alexander-Ralston graduated from North Carolina Agricultural & Technical College in Greensboro with a B.S. in music.

 Career

-Upon graduation, she became a high-school teacher of math, music, and history in both South and North Carolina, and worked in the A&T library.
+Upon graduation, Alexander-Ralston became a high-school teacher of math, music, and history in both South and North Carolina, and worked in the A&T library.